argoproj/argo-rollouts/docs/getting-started/nginx/index.md

 ```

 The Ingress referenced in `canary.trafficRouting.nginx.stableIngress` is required to have a host
-rule which has a backend targetting the Service referenced under `canary.stableService`.
+rule which has a backend targeting the Service referenced under `canary.stableService`.
 In our example, that stable Service is named: `rollouts-demo-stable`:

 ```yaml